99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Local Secondary Index LSI
-Alternative sort key for table (same as partition key) based on sort key = scalar attribute (String, Number, Binary) + up to 5 local secondary intexes per table must be defined at table creation time.
+Alternative sort key for table (same as partition key) based on sort key = scalar attribute (String, Number, Binary) + up to 5 local secondary indexes per table must be defined at table creation time.
 ex: give me all the games that have been played by this user between 2021 and 2023.
 We have a different sort key thanks to LSI
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/4cb1c79c-c587-4ab8-b635-f573ac1fd9c7">